Here you can learn about the basic features of building Experiments in Gorilla by exploring the list of questions on the left.

 You will use this name to identify your Experiment in your project.
 It is also the name people will see if you collaborate with, or send your Experiment to, someone, so its important that they are be able to recognise it easily, too!

-Add descriptions to your Experiment via the 'description' option in the Settings menu.
+In the Classic Experiment Builder, you can also add a description to your Experiment via the Description option in the Settings menu.
 This description will then be visible from the project overview screen.
 You can use this feature to add a short reminder of what your Experiment is about or leave a progress message to yourself or collaborators.
+Descriptions are limited to 1000 characters in length.

 The Experiment Tree interface is divided into 4 major sections each found in a separate Tab: